torvalds/linux/Documentation/filesystems/xfs/xfs-maintainer-entry-profile.rst

 Overview
 --------
-XFS is a well known high-performance filesystem in the Linux kernel.
+XFS is a well known high-performance filesystem in the GNU/Linux kernel.
 The aim of this project is to provide and maintain a robust and performant filesystem.